UDAYAGIRICHARAN/FileShare/README.md

-# File Share Application Deployment
+# File Share Application

-This guide covers the essential steps for deploying the Django-React application in a production environment using Docker and docker-compose.
+This guide covers the essential steps for the Django-React application.
 ## Overview

 The application uses the following services: